Kelly Kelly Returning To WWE? Former Divas Champ Hints At Possible ‘Mini-Run’

 Since she made a surprise backstage appearance on last week’s Monday Night RAW, rumors have been swirling regarding Kelly Kelly’s possible return to the WWE.
-These rumors have yet to be confirmed, but the former Divas Champion admitted in a recent interview that she’s been contacted by a high-ranking WWE official, and that she may consider a brief return to the world of wrestling.
+These rumors have yet to be confirmed, but the former Divas Champion admitted in a recent interview that she’d been contacted by a high-ranking WWE official, and she might consider a brief return to the world of wrestling.

 Since retiring from pro wrestling shortly after her WWE release in 2012, Kelly Kelly has become fairly well-known outside the industry under her real name, Barbie Blank.
 As the wife to former NHL star Sheldon Souray, she has been a mainstay of the E!
 Network reality series WAGS since its 2015 premiere.
 But when she showed up backstage on the February 13 episode of Monday Night RAW, many had seen this as a sign WWE is interested in bringing her back to the company.

 According to a report from Pro Wrestling Sheet, Kelly Kelly hinted at her possible WWE return on Sirius XM’s Conversation with Maria Menounos, as she was asked to comment on the numerous reports pointing to a comeback.
-These reports included one from The Inquisitr, which suggested that, based on Reddit posts, she may already have signed a contract with WWE.
+These reports included one from the Inquisitr, which suggested that, based on Reddit posts, she may already have signed a contract with WWE.

 “I don’t know if I’m going to be wrestling, per se, but I will be at ‘Mania,” Kelly confirmed.
 “I will be at ‘Mania, I will be at (the WWE) Hall of Fame (induction ceremonies), and I’m going to do some Axxess signings.”